 HI324 History of American Foreign Relations (4)-Historical study of American foreign relations since the time of the American Revolution.
-Special emphasis on global involvement in the twentieth century.
-(Offered 2005-2006.)
+Special emphasis on global involvement in the 20th century.
+(Alternate years.)

-HI325 School and Society in Modern America (4)-Surveys social, political, legal and intellectual history of precollegiate schooling in America from its beginnings, with particular attention to twentieth century.
+- HI325 School and Society in Modern America (4)-Surveys social, political, legal and intellectual history of precollegiate schooling in America from its beginnings, with particular attention to 20th century.
 Major topics: beginnings of tax-supported common school, impact of immigration, progressive education movement, civil rights, church-state issues, role of the federal government, call for national standards, and privatization and homeschooling movements.
-(Offered 2005-2006.)

-HI331 History of England, Ireland, Scotland and Wales (4)-Surveys the region from the end of the Roman period to the Reformation.
-Themes include Christianization, medieval kingdoms, constitutional developments, Reformation and church history, cultural achievements and gender roles.
-(Alternate years.)

-HI332 Modern Britain (4)-Examines British history, 1800-present, focusing on industrialization, Victorian society and culture, the development of parliamentary government, the two world wars and the modern welfare state.
+(Alternate years.) - HI331 History of England, Ireland, Scotland and Wales (4)-Surveys the region from the end of the Roman period to the Reformation.
+Themes include Christianization, medieval kingdoms, constitutional developments, Reformation and church history, cultural achievements and gender roles. - HI332 Modern Britain (4)-Examines British history, 1800-present, focusing on industrialization, Victorian society and culture, the development of parliamentary government, the two world wars and the modern welfare state.
 Special emphasis on the rise and fall of the British Empire.
-(Alternate years.)

-HI334 Modern Russia and the Soviet Union (4)-Explores the development of modern Russian politics, society and culture.
+(Alternate years.) - HI334 Modern Russia and the Soviet Union (4)-Explores the development of modern Russian politics, society and culture.
 Introduces students to tsarist Russia.
 Particular emphasis is placed on the 1917 Bolshevik Revolution, the Stalin years, the Cold War, and the dissolution of the Soviet Union.
-(Alternate years.)

-HI335 Modern Germany (4)-Introduces students to the history of modern Germany from 1871 to the present.
+(Alternate years.) - HI335 Modern Germany (4)-Introduces students to the history of modern Germany from 1871 to the present.
 Topics include national unification, World War I, the Weimar and Nazi periods, the Holocaust, World War II, postwar division, and reunification.
-(Alternate years.)

-HI341 Eastern Europe, Byzantium and the Caucasus (4)-Explores cultures and societies in Eastern Europe and Western Asia, including the Balkans, Georgia, Armenia and the Byzantine Empire from the founding of Constantinople to the emergence of Muscovy (fourth-fifteenth centuries).
+(Alternate years.) - HI341 Eastern Europe, Byzantium and the Caucasus (4)-Explores cultures and societies in Eastern Europe and Western Asia, including the Balkans, Georgia, Armenia and the Byzantine Empire from the founding of Constantinople to the emergence of Muscovy (4th to 15th centuries).
 Examines ethnic and religious identities, the structure of political authority, literary and artistic expression, and life in rural and urban communities.
-(Alternate years.)

-HI344 Islam and the Middle East (2)-Studies the historical context for the rise of Islam in the Arabian Peninsula and its early expansion.
-Course begins with the Middle East in late antiquity and continues through the eighth century, exploring prelslamic Arabia, Syriac Christianity, the Prophet Muhammad, the Qur'an and the conquests of Byzantium and Persia.
-(Alternate years.)

-HI351 Christianity in Asia (4)-Explores the history of Christianity in Asia.
+(Alternate years.
+Offered 2006-2007.) - HI344 Islam and the Middle East (2)-Studies the historical context for the rise of Islam in the Arabian Peninsula and its early expansion.
+Course begins with the Middle East in late antiquity and continues through the 8th century, exploring preIslamic Arabia, Syriac Christianity, the Prophet Muhammad, the Qur'an and the conquests of Byzantium and Persia.
+(Alternate years.) - HI351 Christianity in Asia (4)-Explores the history of Christianity in Asia.
 Emphases given to the following themes: general Christian activities in Asia; the role of Western missionaries; Christian interaction with Asian politics, culture and society; and the indigenization and diverse manifestations of Asian Christianity.

-HI371 Selected Topics (2-4)-Explores various historical themes or periods.
-Repeatable with different topic.

-HI390 Public History and Museum Studies (4)-Explores professional applications of historical methodology to archives, museums, document conservation, government and corporate record management.
+(Alternate years.) - HI371 Selected Topics (2-4)-Explores various historical themes or periods.
+Repeatable with different topic. - HI390 Public History and Museum Studies (4)-Explores professional applications of historical methodology to archives, museums, document conservation, government and corporate record management.
 Includes lectures by professionals in the field, on-site observations and possible internships.
-(Alternate years.)

-HI425 Internship (2 or 4)-Supervised internship in a library, archival or museum location.
+HI425 Internship (2 or 4)-Supervised internship in a library, archival or museum location combining on-the-job work experience with related academic study.
 Ordinarily involves 8-10 hours per week at off-campus field assignment.
-Must be prearranged and approved by instructor.
+Must be prearranged and approved by instructor and Registrar's Office.
+Prerequisite: minimum cumulative GPA of 2.50.

-HI450 Themes in the History of Science (2)-Main episodes in the development of modern science emphasizing interactions with Christianity and other cultural influences.
+HI450 Themes in the History of Science (2) - Main episodes in the development of modern science emphasizing interactions with Christianity and other cultural influences.
 (Alternate years.
-Offered 2005-2006.)
+Offered 2007-2008.)